CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

 The dependencies in the architecture are designed to point inward with respect to their directories, from fd → ia → abr → ebr.
 Each layer is expected to only interact with adjacent layers, layers cannot be skipped.
 This design strategy ensures a separation of concerns where each layer has a specific job, making the system more modular, maintainable, testable, and extendable for future development.

 ### Design Patterns
-- Model-View Controller (MVC)
+- Model-View Presenter (MVP)
-> The application seems to adopt the MVC pattern in its design.
-The Controller files handle the application logic, the 'Model', and the Presenter files are responsible for rendering the UI, or the 'View'.
+> The application adopts the MVP pattern in its design.
+The Presenter files handle the application logic, the 'Model', and the Presenter files are responsible for rendering the UI, or the 'View'.
 - Data Access Object (DAO)
 > The database classes implement the DAO pattern, which provides an abstract interface to the database.
 This allows the application to switch out the underlying database without changing the application code.
 - Factory Pattern